yquake2/yquake2/doc/020_installation.md

 An easy way to extract the music on unixoid platforms (BSD, Linux and MacOS) is to use *stuff/cdripper.sh*, a simple shellscript.
 It needs *cdparanoia* and *oggenc* (from the *vorbis-tools* package) installed.
-Use the package manager (apt, dnf, homebrew, pkg, ...) to install them.
+Use the package manager (apt, dnf, homebrew, pacman, pkg, ...) to install them.
 Just execute the script and copy the resulting *music/* directory to:
   * *baseq2/* for Quake II.
   * *xatrix/* for The Reckoning.
   * *rogue/* for Ground Zero.